irchelp/irchelp.github.io/clients/windows/index.md

 # IRC Clients for Windows

-## Halloy

-[Halloy](/clients/cross/halloy.html) is an open-source graphical IRC client written in Rust.
-It aims to provide a simple and fast client for Mac, Windows, and Linux platforms.

 ## mIRC
 Most users on Windows choose to use the popular shareware client, [mIRC](/irchelp/clients/windows/mirc/), which is available for a 30 day trial, and costs $20.00 after the trial period.